SkyeWrenbrook/soc-analyst-labs/windows/concepts/command-resolution.md

 - But it is only consulted after Windows checks the current working directory and system directories.

 If multiple directories in %PATH% contain the same executable name, the first match (from left to right) is used.

+# Interaction Between %PATH% and %PATHEXT%

+Command resolution follows this combined process:

+1. Search directories in order
+2. Within each directory, check extensions in %PATHEXT% order
+3. Execute the first match found

 # Modifying %PATH% (Session Example)